kkristene3/Wordle/README.md

 The overall designs for the game can be found at: [Design System](docs/design_system.md).

 ## In-game Screenshots
 As a user plays the game, they will receive pop-up messages and feedback, in terms of coloured tiles, based on the words they guess.
+They will also see a scoreboard tracking their top 10 scores.

 - When the user makes a **valid guess**, the grid will display the appropriate feedback through coloured tiles.